 The District's Family Medical Leave Policy provides eligible employees with an unpaid leave of absence for qualifying reasons under the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
 The following provisions set forth certain of the rights and obligation with respect to such leave.
 Rights and obligations which are not specifically set forth below are set forth in the Department of Labor regulations implementing the FMLA and the regulations of the CFRA.
-Unless otherwise provided in this section, "leave" shall mean leave pursuant to the FMLA and / or CFRA.
-Unless otherwise provided by law, the District will run each employee's FMLA and CFRA leaves concurrently.
+Unless otherwise provided in this section, "leave" shall mean leave pursuant to the FMLA and CFRA leaves concurrently.
 Employees who misuse or abuse family and medical care leave may be disciplined up to and including termination.

-- 1. "12-Month Period" means a rolling 12-month period measured backward from the date leave is taken and continuous with each additional leave day taken. - 2.
-"Single 12 Month Period" means a 12-month period which begins on the first day the eligible employee takes FMLA leave to take care of a covered service member and ends 12 months after that date. - 3.
-"Child" means a child under the age of 18 years, or 18 years of age or older who is incapable of self-care because of a mental or physical disability.
+- 1. "12-Month Period" means a rolling 12-month period measured backward from the date leave is taken and continuous with each additional leave day taken. - "Single 12 Month Period" means a 12-month period which begins on the first day the eligible employee takes FMLA leave to take care of a covered service member and ends 12 months after that date. - "Child" means a child under the age of 18 years, or 18 years of age or older who is incapable of self-care because of a mental or physical disability.
 An employee's child is one for whom the employee has actual day-to-day responsibility for care and includes a biological, adopted, foster or step-child.